pgrimaud/action-shopify/README.md

 # Shopify Theme for GitHub Actions

+This GitHub action is part of a list of my Actions : https://github.com/pgrimaud/actions.

 ## Usage

 To use the action simply add the following lines to your `.github/main.workflow`